thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Regional Delegates

 Alongside the normal responsibilities of a Full Delegate, a Regional Delegate helps oversee and manage competitions in a broader region than their immediate local cubing community.
 They are responsible for maintaining quality standards in their local community and supporting their local Full Delegates, Junior Delegates, and Trainee Delegates in performing their respective roles.
-Regional Delegates are expected to act as a leader of Delegates within their region, to encourage continuous improvement of competition quality, and evaluate area’s needs for additional Delegates.
-A Regional Delegate’s responsibilities are largely the same as a Senior Delegate’s, but the smaller assigned region allows a Regional Delegate to pay closer attention to the needs of their region and their Delegates than a Senior Delegate may be able to.
+Regional Delegates are expected to act as a leader of Delegates within their region, to encourage continuous improvement of competition quality, and evaluate area's needs for additional Delegates.
+A Regional Delegate's responsibilities are largely the same as a Senior Delegate's, but the smaller assigned region allows a Regional Delegate to pay closer attention to the needs of their region and their Delegates than a Senior Delegate may be able to.

 Regional Delegates are appointed by a Senior Delegate in conjunction with the WCA Board on an as-needed basis as determined by the Senior Delegate.
-A Regional Delegate’s appointment time is indefinite, although a Regional Delegate can step down from their position voluntarily or have their appointment removed by the WCA Board in consultation with the Senior Delegate if they do not fulfill their responsibilities.
+A Regional Delegate's appointment time is indefinite, although a Regional Delegate can step down from their position voluntarily or have their appointment removed by the WCA Board in consultation with the Senior Delegate if they do not fulfill their responsibilities.

 Not all regions have a Regional Delegate.
 In the case that no Regional Delegate exists, the Senior Delegate fulfills their responsibilities.